opendilab/awesome-ui-agents/README.md

 ## License

-Awesome Diffusion Model in RL is released under the Apache 2.0 license.
+This repository is released under the Apache 2.0 license.